- Donor-Advised Funds

 Donor-advised funds (DAFs) are the nation’s fasting growing charitable vehicle, due to their versatility and efficiency.
 An NPT DAF provides the opportunity to contribute a wide range of assets, allowing donors to convert these assets into charitable capital.
 Below, you can read about the guidelines governing the process of contributing assets of all types.

+Sponsoring organizations often require a minimum initial contribution to establish a DAF account, which may range up to $250,000; NPT requires an initial contribution of $10,000.
 Once your DAF account is established and funded, you can make subsequent contributions in any amount at any time.
 Many donors prefer to replenish their accounts immediately following a grant recommendation.
 Others make regular contributions to build their account for future grantmaking.
+The contributed assets remain in the DAF until the donor recommends a grant.
+NPT’s policy stipulates that a donor must grant out at least $250 to a qualified charity every 36 months, but otherwise, the funds can remain invested in the DAF account indefinitely.

 Once your contribution is accepted, it is invested according to your recommendations.
 NPT offers several standard model portfolios as DAF investment options as well as thematic impact investment portfolios.
 If you contribute cash, funds are invested on the same business day as they are received.
 If you contribute publicly traded securities or other non-cash assets, the funds will be invested after proceeds from their sale are received.
 NPT is committed to selling non-cash assets in a responsible and timely fashion.